 The Oil Painter's Guide to Protecting Yourself and The Environment

-Whilst at work in the studio
+While at work in the studio

 - Avoid excessive skin contact with materials, particularly solvents.

-- Always allow good ventilation of the studio for the reasons above.
+- Always allow good ventilation of the studio, for the reasons above.

 - Clean up spills immediately.

-- Wear an approved mask when dealing with dry pigments to avoid inhalation
+- Wear an approved mask when dealing with dry pigments to avoid inhalation.

-|oily rags should be kept in an airtight metal container
+|Oily rags should be kept in an airtight metal container

-Clean up and disposal
+Clean-up and disposal